jy-whatthetech/visualization/README.md

 ## :mag_right: Features

 ### User Input
-The tool supports the parsing of most of the commonly-used graph and tree formats.
+The tool supports most commonly-used graph and tree formats.
 The syntax for Arrays and Matrices is the same as Javascript Arrays (or Python Lists): comma separated elements enclosed in square brackets.
 Spacing and newlines outside node names does not matter, and quotes around a node name will automatically be stripped during parsing.

 There will be some basic input validation such as making sure brackets are matched, edges in Edge Lists have length 2, JSON syntax is valid, etc. Validation errors will be shown in red under the text field.